gne8/analyzooor/README.md

 #### Tagline : Analysis + Meme Generator
 <img src="assets/analyzooor_fusion.jpeg" alt="analyzooor" width="200" height="300" class="center">

-#### The Problem to Solves
+#### The Problem it solves
-Still scratching head for good memes?
-Search no longer meme lovers!
-We believe your on-chain activity is a meme.
-That inspired us to build **Analyzoor** to create memes based on your onchain activity, making analysis more funs and interactive!
+Still scratching your head for good memes?
+Search no longer my fellow meme lovers!
+We believe your on-chain activity can be a meme.
+That inspired us to build **Analyzoor** to create memes based on your onchain activity, making analysis more fun and interactive!

 <img src="assets/pepe_meme.jpeg" alt="analyzooor" width="200" height="200" class="center">